Best 300 Blackout Barrels 2026: Suppressed, PDW & 16-Inch header image

 Pre-pinned low-profile gas blocks save you $40-60 and a build step, but they lock you out of adjustable swaps without drilling the pins.
 Acceptable on 10.3-inch barrels where dwell time is long enough that the factory port size cycles both loads.
 Avoid pinned blocks on 7.5-inch or 8.5-inch barrels where you may need to tune later.

-For the broader gas system theory (carbine vs pistol vs mid, buffer weights, dwell time math), see our gas system and buffer tuning guide.
+For the broader gas system theory (carbine vs pistol vs mid, buffer weights, dwell time math), see our gas system and buffer tuning guide, and our buffer systems and springs guide for the specific weights and springs to run on a subsonic-friendly 300 BLK build.
 Use the rifle builder to spec out a compatible .300 BLK upper around your chosen barrel.

 SBR, Pistol, or 16-Inch?
 The Configuration Decision

 Every barrel under 16 inches forces a configuration choice.
-Three paths exist: register the lower as a short-barreled rifle, configure the firearm as a pistol with no stock, or pick a 16-inch barrel and stay Title I. Under OBBBA, the federal tax stamp on SBR registration is $0 effective January 1, 2026, and eForm 1 approvals typically come back in days to a couple of weeks, not the months-long wait you may remember from a few years ago.
+Three paths exist: register the lower as a short-barreled rifle, configure the firearm as a pistol with no stock, or pick a 16-inch barrel and stay Title I. Under OBBBA, the federal NFA tax on SBR registration is $0 effective January 1, 2026, and eForm 1 approvals typically come back in days to weeks, not the months-long wait you may remember from a few years ago.

 SBR Path